Van Dyke Parks: "High Coin", MGM singles, and Laurel Canyon scene

-In 1965, Parks made regular appearances on the ABC talk show The Les Crane Show, engaging in discussions that included a segment with computer programmers.
+In 1965, Parks made regular appearances on the ABC talk show The Les Crane Show.
 (Note: Les Crane described Parks as the "only man I know who speaks in stream-of-consciousness.")
 That December, Hutton facilitated a meeting between MGM Records talent scout David Anderle and Parks, leading Anderle to manage Parks and secure a contract with MGM.
-Parks subsequently became part of a small circle of musicians and creatives who helped forge the emerging rock milieu of Laurel Canyon, later suggesting that their gatherings—alongside figures such as Hutton and Anderle—had created "a social nexus" that drew other artists to the area.
+Parks subsequently became part of a small circle of musicians and creatives who helped forge the emerging rock milieu of Laurel Canyon, later suggesting that their gatherings, alongside figures such as Hutton and Anderle, had created "a social nexus" that drew other artists to the area.
 In the same month, Crosby invited Parks to Beach Boys leader Brian Wilson's home in Beverly Hills, marking their first meeting.
-Parks later recalled that Wilson was working on Pet Sounds (1966) and previewed the track "Sloop John B" for him: "I don't even think he had the voices on yet, but I heard that long rotational breathing, that long flute ostinato at the beginning… I knew that this man was a great musician."
+Parks later recalled that Wilson was working on Pet Sounds (1966) and previewed the track "Sloop John B" for him: "I don't even think he had the voices on yet, but I heard that long rotational breathing, that long flute ostinato at the beginning...
+I knew that this man was a great musician."
 Parks later cited Pet Sounds as the only "striking [work] coming out of the United States" at the time.
 Dismayed by the British Invasion, he later stated: "There was such an antipathy toward all things American.
 And I thought it would be really squaresville to investigate [...]
 America."

 In 1966, Parks briefly signed with MGM under A&R executive Tom Wilson.
 The label issued two singles by Parks: "Come to the Sunshine", referencing his father's dance band, and "Number Nine", a folk-rock adaptation of Beethoven's "Ode to Joy" credited to "the Van Dyke Parks".
 Los Angeles Free Press journalist Paul Jay Robbins translated the original German text into English for "Number Nine", while the lyrics of the B-side "Do What You Wanta" were written by Hutton.
-The singles received little attention, though music historian Richard Henderson writes that their "lyric sleight-of-hand, vivacious melodies, and pell-mell arrangements" cemented the template for Parks' subsequent work.
+The singles received little attention; Richard Henderson writes that their "lyric sleight-of-hand, vivacious melodies, and pell-mell arrangements" cemented the template for Parks' subsequent work.